DorkManu/DataScience-MachineLearning/README.md

 # DataScience-MachineLearning
-This repository will contain all my work about DataScience and Machine Learning
+This repository will contain all my work about DataScience and Machine Learning;